codewisedev/microservice-cqrs/README.md

 # CQRS example

-Microservice with CQRS in NestJs with RabbitMQ and gRPC
+Microservice with CQRS, RabbitMQ and gRPC in NestJs

 ## Installation